jacobmoroni/ubuntu_hacks/README.md

       background-position: center;
     }
     ```
-    but replace `<fileLocation/filename.png>` with the actual location and filename you want (Reboot required to take effect)
+    but replace `<fileLocation/filename.png>` with the actual location and filename you want (Reboot required to take effect).
+It seems like you might have to do this every time gnome updates. here is an example of the file url `url(file:///home/jacob/Pictures/background_green.jpg)`